In this Article

 - You might see your baby’s forehead bulged.
 It is usually bulged to accommodate the growing brain.
 However, the forehead will flatten gradually.

 - You might also see your baby’s fingers and toes.
-The fingers and toes are webbed earlier, but by the 10th week, the webbing will disappear.
 You can also expect to see his nose and ears.
 You will see your baby’s eyelids but they will be closed.

 - Baby’s skeleton is complete, and the framework of the spine can be seen.